jwhiting/claude-code-slash-commands/commands/session-06-recap.md

 session.

-Read all the files in the dev session directory in full, especially the spec, plan, and the phaseN-context docs.
+Read all the files in the dev session directory in full, especially the spec, plan, and the phaseN-context docs, with one exception: do not read any files in the "exclude" subfolder as they are deliberately out of context.
 You might also want to look at git commit history to be oriented on files changed, commit messages, and key diffs.

 Then update these files:
 - `recap.md` - a concise but thorough recap of what was done including problems